AlbinoDrought/LoveBoot/README.md

 Uses Emgu/OpenCV image recognition to recognize the gamestate (keys), and when to fulfill the gamestate (bars).

+If you have issues running after compiling, see [this link](http://stackoverflow.com/questions/503427/the-type-initializer-for-emgu-cv-cvinvoke-threw-an-exception) (copy emgu dlls to folder)

 ### Videos

   - [Normal 4-key](https://www.youtube.com/watch?v=BzrZuJprFVY)